As an online merchant, making your first sale is as symbolic as it is necessary.

 Affiliate marketing is when you let other people market your products and send you website traffic.
 In return, you pay them a percentage of any sales that originate from their efforts.
-Their marketing efforts can be kept track of by giving them unique hyperlinks (which they can post on their website) containing an ID code at the end of the link, just for them.
+Track their marketing efforts can by providing a unique hyperlink or coupon code.

-For example, a website owner may post your affiliate link for a blue sweater that is for sale on your website.
+For example, a website owner may post your affiliate link for a blue sweater for sale on your website.
 If one of his website visitors clicks the link and then buys the blue sweater, you’ll have made a sale, and as an affiliate, the website owner will be entitled to a percentage of that sale.
 The great thing about this selling strategy is that you only pay if you make a sale.

-The success of affiliate marketing schemes depends greatly on the types of products you sell, as well as the commission percentage you reward your affiliate partner.
+The success of affiliate marketing depends heavily on the types of products you sell and the commission percentage you reward affiliate partnera.

-To get started, check out this explanatory affiliate marketing guide from QuickSprout, which goes into great detail about the different facts, figures, and methods you’ll need to know.
+To get started, check out this explanatory affiliate marketing guide, which goes into great detail about the different strategies and methods you’ll need to know.

 9. Sell Wholesale to Other Retailers

 One of the main advantages of selling wholesale is the obvious increase in cash flow.
-You may be selling with a finer profit margin, but you’ll be shifting products in quantity.
+There might be a lower profit margin, but quantity can make up for the difference.

-Additionally, if you’re selling your own products, you’re essentially enabling other companies and resellers to market for you, spreading the word about your merchandise as they buy it themselves.
-In other words, selling wholesale could indirectly boost your consumer sales.
+Additionally, you’re essentially enabling other companies and resellers to market for you, spreading the word about your merchandise as they buy it themselves.
+This means selling wholesale could indirectly boost your consumer sales.